ser-pounce/rood-reverse/README.md

 Heavily inspired by and indebted to the incredible work of the [sotn-decomp](https://github.com/Xeeynamo/sotn-decomp) team and the [PS1/PS2 decompilation](https://discord.gg/hKx3FJJgrV) Discord server.

+Grateful to the authors of Data Crystal’s [Vagrant Story](https://datacrystal.tcrf.net/wiki/Vagrant_Story) page for their excellent work and insights.

 Thanks also to the following amazing projects (and their dependencies):
 - [splat](https://github.com/ethteck/splat)
 - [maspsx](https://github.com/mkst/maspsx)